Support this project:

 The TiltStick is a homebrew hardware designed to be used with Linux/Maemo like the I2C-Tiny-USB.
 But unlike the I2C-Tiny-USB it comes with a USB HID joystick compatible interface available to be used in a plug'n play fashion with most operating systems.
 However, this isn't true for the Maemo platform as it doesn't include the joystick subsystem of the Linux kernel.
 The "tiltstick mass" demo includes a special interface to the Maemo kernels input system allowing the TiltStick to be used on the Maemo plattform even though the joystick subsystem is missing.

 This demo additionally makes sure that the permissions are granted to any user application wanting to access the TiltStick.
 It's therefore also required for the Maemo Enigma port to access the TiltStick.
-The tiltstick mass demo is available from the harbaum.org maemo repository.
+The tiltstick mass demo is available from the maemo extras repository.

 I2C-Tiny-USB